-Their property is actually 14 acres and a winery permit was already grandfathered in when they made the purchase.
-This is prime steep rocky hillside Stag’s Leap terroir.
-Today with county regulations you would not be able to plant new vines here because of the steepness of the land.
+Their property is actually 14 acres, and a winery permit was already grandfathered in when they made the purchase.
+This is premium steep rocky hillside Stags Leap terroir.
+Today with county regulations one would not be able to plant new vines here because of the steepness of the land.
 This makes is necessary to do everything by hand and the vineyard is meticulously maintained throughout the year.
 The vineyard faces northwest and as a result of its location and elevation has excellent exposure to the sun.
-With that said, this part of Stag’s Leap is actually quite windy and the wind provides a moderating influence – the hang time is actually quite long.
+With that said, this part of Stags Leap is actually quite windy, and the wind provides a moderating influence – the hang time is actually quite long.

-It is always a rare treat when we meet a Stags Leap based producer or winery as relative to the total amount of time we spend on The Napa Wine Project, we spend so little time in Stag’s Leap.
+It is always a rare treat when we meet a Stags Leap based producer or winery as relative to the total amount of time we spend on The Napa Wine Project, we spend so little time in the Stags Leap District.
 The reason for this is there are very few producers and wineries in the region as of our latest update to this review there are less than 20 members of the Stags Leap District Winegrowers Association.
-Furthermore its not an appellation that has seen an influx of new producers in the last 10-15 years like many of Napa’s appellations.
+Furthermore, it’s not an appellation that has seen an influx of new producers in the last 10-15 years like many of Napa’s appellations.
 The vineyards in this appellation are also fairly well established.
-Cavus Vineyards is certainly one of the smallest stand alone vineyards in the appellation.
+Cavus Vineyards is certainly one of the smallest standalone vineyards in the appellation.

-Cavus makes one wine each year – and with the vineyard grown on rocky soils and the fruit that is dropped throughout the summer their production is usually only around 200 cases.
+Cavus makes one wine each year – and with the vineyard growing on rocky soils and the fruit that is dropped throughout the summer their production is usually only around 200 cases.
 Their first commercial vintage dates from 2004.
 We tried the 2008 Cabernet Sauvignon (not yet released at the time of our tasting) – this wine is roughly composed of varietal percentages based on the proportion of vines in their vineyard – 94% Cabernet Sauvignon, 4% Cabernet Franc and 2% Merlot.

-One day while the three friends were skiing the back slopes they discovered they had gotten lost.
+One day while the three friends were skiing the back slopes, they discovered they had gotten lost.
 They ended up descending a mountain and ultimately tried to go lower to get below the snow level.
 They ended up walking for most of the day on their downhill skis and eventually crossed a river several times.
 They later found out there were no towns for over a thousand miles in the direction they were walking (when one walks north or south on the spine of the great Andes mountains – it is very remote and rugged scenery in both directions).

-By nightfall they realized they had to take shelter so they dug a snow cave and squeezed in – temperatures that evening got down to minus 20 Fahrenheit.
+By nightfall they realized they had to take shelter, so they dug a snow cave, and all squeezed in – temperatures that evening got down to minus 20 Fahrenheit.
 By this time the proprietor at the hotel where they were staying noticed they never showed up – she immediately called the ski patrol.
 A rescue team tried to locate a helicopter to send out but the closest one in Bariloche couldn’t make it for quite some time.

 With such a small production the wine is selectively distributed – mainly in California, Texas and New York.
-You can find the wine locally at times at ACME Fine Wines in St. Helena (actually the first shop to sell their wines) and Backrooom Wines in the city of Napa.
-For more information or to join their mailing list, visit: www.cavusvineyards.com for more information and to join their mailing list.
+You can find the wine locally at times at ACME Fine Wines in St. Helena (the first shop to sell their wines) and Backroom Wines in the city of Napa.
+For more information or to join their mailing list, visit: www.cavusvineyards.com for more information and to join their waiting list.